javiearth/git-course/git-course.md

 The command `git pull` is actually a combination of two different commands that you can use separately.

 - FETCH:
 First, the command `git pull` downloads the changes done from the remote repository and save the downloaded branch as origin/branch-name.
-You'll received information about changes done in the remote repository.
+You'll receive information about changes done in the remote repository.
 This part can be done as an individual operation using '$ git fetch origin branch-name')

 - MERGE:
 You already know merge.
 The second part of the command `git pull` is to merge origin/branch-name into branch-name.
 It is the same as doing `$ git merge origin/branch-name`.